-Science Under the Stars is a free, monthly public outreach lecture series founded and organized by graduate students in the Section of Integrative Biology at University of Texas at Austin.
-Since 2009 we have hosted over 60 speakers at our public events!
+Science Under the Stars is a free, monthly public outreach lecture series founded and organized by graduate students in the Department of Integrative Biology at the University of Texas at Austin.
+Since 2009 we have hosted over 100 speakers at our public events!

 Events are held outdoors at Brackenridge Field Laboratory, 2907 Lake Austin Blvd, Austin, Texas 78703 (map) during the Fall and Spring academic semesters.
 In the case of inclement weather, lectures are held indoors.
 Directions and Parking.

 Pet policy: Due to Brackenridge Field Laboratory being an active research site, we cannot permit pets on the grounds.
 Service animals are allowed.